learn-co-curriculum/css-essentials-quiz/README.md

 (X) Value
 ( ) Declaration

 ?: 13.
-In the following example, which is the correct (and most specific) CSS selector statement to select all of the descendent `<li>` inside of  `<ul id="salsa">` and style their text color red?
+In the following example, which is the correct (and most specific) CSS selector statement to select all of the descendents `<li>` inside of  `<ul id="salsa">` and style their text color red?

 Note: only style `<li>` inside `<ul id="salsa">`, NOT `<li>` elsewhere in the page.